-Risk Tolerance/Reporting Criteria

-Tolerance Levels Original /Current Risk Score Expected Actions by Risk and Action Owners White 1 to 2 Controls No action required Monitoring = No action required Escalation = No action required Low 3 to 6 Accept Risk or Maintain Controls Existing controls may be sufficient.
+Risk Tolerance/Reporting Criteria Tolerance Levels Original /Current Risk Score Expected Actions by Risk and Action Owners White 1 to 2 Controls Monitoring = Escalation = No action required No action required No action required Low 3 to 6 Accept Risk or Maintain Controls Existing controls may be sufficient.
 No additional controls are required unless they can be implemented at very low cost (in terms of time, money, and effort).
 Actions to further reduce these risks are assigned low priority.
 Monitoring = Review six monthly /Reporting to Service Area Escalation = Service Area manager Medium 8 to 12 Maintain Controls or Further Controls to reduce rating Controls required but consider in light of 4 Ts-Consideration should be as to whether the risks can be lowered, where applicable, to a tolerable level, but the costs of additional risk reduction measures should be taken into account (time, money and effort).
 Monitoring = Continued Proactive Monitoring/Review at quarterly / Reporting to DMT Escalation = Business Partners / Relevant AD / DMT High 15 to 25 Further Action/Controls to reduce rating Controls and further actions necessary.
 Substantial efforts should be made to reduce the risk.
 Arrangements should be made to ensure that existing controls are maintained.
 The risk reduction measures should be implemented within a defined time period.
+Monitoring = Continued Proactive Quarterly Monitoring / Report to CGC Escalation = Chief Officers /Lead Member

-A Departmental risk with a current risk score of 15 or more must be escalated into Chief Officers domain (either as an addition to the CRR, or as an emerging risk for further debate).
-Risks with a current risk score of 15 or more should not be retained within Department's registers without debate and approval from Chief Officers.
+A Departmental risk with a current risk score of 15 or more must be escalated to the Chief Officers (either as an addition to the Corporate Risk Register, or as an emerging risk for further debate).
+Risks with a current risk score of 15 will still appear on Department's registers but should only be excluded from the Corporate Risk Register after debate and approval from Chief Officers.